fortytw2/discollect/README.md

 `discollect` includes a large number of test helper functions to aid you in writing effective, fast tests for your network-based plugins.
 Read the docs to learn more.
 (DOC LINK HERE)

+`discollect` also supports HTTP-based remote plugins, which can be scaled out easily and implemented in any language that can run an HTTP server.

 Metastores
 ------